-Arrests and Disciplinary Referrals-
+Arrests and Disciplinary Referrals-The Clery Act, requires statistical

 The Clery Act requires statistical reporting for weapons, drug, and liquor law violations as described above that result in arrests and/or are referred for disciplinary action.
 Clery defines "referred for disciplinary action" as the referral of any person to any official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.
-All referrals are managed by the Office of the Dean of Students
+All referrals are managed by the Office of the Dean of Students.